-Engage bunk storage hooks.
-Failure to engage storage hooks can allow the bunk to drop, resulting in injury or loss of vehicle control.
+Engage bunk storage latches.
+Failure to do so can allow bunk to drop, which may result in injury or loss of vehicle control.
+See Operator's Manual.

 FLEX BED (Model 25T)

 Your coach is featured with a Flex Bed system, which sleeps as two twin beds - or you can choose to easily convert them into a queen size bed.